Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Results

 \subsection{SASI and the convective instability without rotation}

 Figure~\ref{wi(chi)} shows the effect of the heating parameter $\chi$ on the growth rate and the frequency of the fundamental mode corresponding to several azimuthal numbers $m=1$ to $5$.
 Similarly to \cite{Yamasaki+2006} and \cite{Fernandez+2014}, for each value of $m$, the instability is oscillatory (like SASI) for modest heating and purely growing (like the convective instability) for stronger heating.
 The most unstable perturbations in the oscillatory regime have a large angular scale corresponding to a small azimuthal number $m=1$, as expected for SASI.
 For each mode, the SASI frequency decreases abruptly to zero when the heating rate is increased.
 The transition to a mode with zero frequency corresponds to a steep increase of the growth rate.
 The azimuthal scale of the dominant convective modes is smaller (i.e. larger $m$, here $m=4$) than SASI modes.
-The heating rate corresponding to the transition between SASI and convection is $\sim$7\% smaller than expected by \cite{Fernandez+2014}.
-This may be due to their use of an entropy cut-off in the heating/cooling function, ${\rm exp}-(S/S_{\rm min})^2$, where $S_{\rm min}$ is the entropy at the PNS surface.
+The $\chi$ parameter corresponding to the transition between SASI and convection is $\sim$7\% smaller than expected from \cite{Fernandez+2014}.
+This difference may be due to their use of an entropy cut-off in the heating/cooling function, ${\rm exp}-(S/S_{\rm min})^2$, where $S_{\rm min}$ is the entropy at the PNS surface.
 Except for this small quantitative difference, the general behaviour is the same as in \cite{Fernandez+2014}.

-To study the influence of the parameters $\varepsilon$ and $J$ on the growth of the convective instability (Fig.~\ref{m_dom(eps)}), we fixed the value of $\chi=4$ such that the dominant mode is convective for every dissociation rates.
-We compare the value $m_{\rm num}$ corresponding to the most unstable mode obtained numerically, to the expected value estimated analytically by \cite{Foglizzo+2006}:
+To illustrate the influence of the dissociation parameter $\varepsilon$ on the growth of the convective instability, we fixed the value $\chi=4$ such that the dominant mode is convective for every dissociation rate.
+Fig.~\ref{m_dom(eps)} compares the azimuthal number $m_{\rm num}$ corresponding to the most unstable mode obtained numerically (triangles), to the expected value estimated analytically by \cite{Foglizzo+2006} (dotted line):